 Due to the delays in the shipment from California, India is looking for new contracts to meet its increased demands during the upcoming festive months.
 In contrast, the almond price trends in China on the lower side as a result of low market sentiments because of the Chinese New Year.
 However, the buyers are returning to the market but with limited buying capacity.
 Hence, prices are rising steadily as compared to any sharp increase.

 With over 96% of California experiencing drought-like conditions, the almond farming sector is immensely compromised.
 Its repercussions can be felt far and wide in the international market.
-Due to the increased shipping challenges and the labour shortage, California almond prices saw an upward trend.
+Due to the increased shipping challenges and the labour shortage, California almond prices saw an upward trends.
 The average price of Californian almonds varies between 5.88 USD/kg and 6.02 USD/kg.

 For the First Quarter of 2022